markxhewson/markxhewson/README.md

 *I have a passion for learning new skills, and testing my abilities constantly, furthering my knowledge and expertise to where I can take on any project with ease.*

+*I love to take on new projects!
+Contact me @ marcuz#9158 on Discord!*

 ## What can I do? 👾

 - **Python**